RohanV01/RAG_on_Local_LLMs/README.md

-Here's a revised README template for a general-purpose chatbot built using Streamlit, OpenAI, LangChain, and Chroma.
-This version is designed to accommodate a broader range of topics beyond 3D bioprinting.

----

 # RAG using local LLMs:

 This application is a versatile chatbot designed to answer queries across a wide range of topics using a retrieval-augmented generation (RAG) approach.
 The chatbot integrates the OpenAI, LangChain, and Chroma libraries to retrieve and generate responses based on a comprehensive database of documents.